Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/3-Data_Availability_and_Sharding/Data_Availability_and_Sharding_Slides.md

 </pba-flex>

 Notes:
-How are our design goals satisfied by this approach?
-- Minimizes total storage
+- PoV is K chunks from erasure coding slide
+- We store 3 K chunks, 3x PoV size among validators
-- Maintains 1/3 + 1 security model
+- We need 1/3 + 1 of those chunks to reassemble PoV
-- Proves availability with signed statements
-- PoV integrity guaranteed by integrity of individual chunks

 ---